Athu087/Bike_db_analysis/README.md

 ## 🚀 How to Use

-1. These SQL queries are designed to work with the Parle retail database
-2. Execute queries in your SQL database management tool
+1. **For all analyses at once**: Run the consolidated [`Parle_Retail_Analysis.sql`](Parle_Retail_Analysis.sql) file
+2. **For specific analyses**: Execute individual SQL queries from the relevant files
-3. Adapt query parameters as needed for specific time periods or filters
+3. **Customize queries**: Adapt query parameters as needed for specific time periods or filters
-4. Export results to your preferred data visualization tool for further analysis
+4. **Visualize results**: Export query results to your preferred data visualization tool for further analysis
+5. **Reference visualizations**: Use the included image files to understand expected visualization outputs

 ## 📊 Visualizations Gallery